Exploration and preference satisfaction trade-off in reward-free learning: Pepper: preference learning mechanism

 where, $P(r|C)$ is the probability of a particular reward outcome given (learnt) prior preferences ($C$).
 The second decomposition incorporates preferences over latent states:

 where, $P(s|D)$ is the probability of a particular state given (learnt) prior preferences ($D$).
 These prior distributions are read as ‘preferences’ in active inference \cite{sajid2021active} -- in the sense they are the outcomes the agent expects its plans to secure.
 For both formulations, we drop the conditioning on policy when learning of preferences and the requisite probability is calculated using Thompson sampling.
 This entails sampling from the prior Dirichlet distribution and estimating the likelihood.
 Additionally, two of the three terms that constitute the expected free energy cannot be easily computed as written in Eq.\ref{eq:G4} \& Eq.\ref{eq:G5}.
-To finesse their computation, we re-arrange these expressions and use deep ensembles~\cite{lakshminarayanan2016simple} to render them expressions tractable.
-See Appendix \ref{appendix::efe} for implementation details of the expected free energy.
+To finesse their computation, we re-arrange these expressions and use deep ensembles~\cite{lakshminarayanan2016simple} to render these expressions tractable.
+See Appendix \ref{appendix::efe} for implementation details.